Keeping native bees at home

 If you need to move the hive, you have a couple of options:

-- If moving the hive in small steps isn't suitable, you should move the hive more than one kilometre away for a few weeks, then move it back to its new location.
+- If moving the hive in small steps isn't suitable, you should move it more than one kilometre away for a few weeks, then move it back to its new location.
 It's best to do this at night when all the bees are inside and when the bees come out of the hive the follwing morning, they will learn the new location.

 Will my bees ever leave the hive?